Graeme-Smith/DNA_Nexus_Quick_Start/README.md

 * Monitor running jobs
 * Terminate jobs

+Visualise

+Once created workflows can be run from within the browser.

 ***Install DNA Nexus command line client & upload agent***

 Instructions for installing the DNAnexus Platform SDK can be found [here](https://wiki.dnanexus.com/Downloads#DNAnexus-Platform-SDK).
 This allows you to interacte with the DNA nexus platform from the command line.